Participant data requests under the GDPR and Data Protection Act 2018

 For more information about accessing and updating your personal information, please see our Privacy Notice for Participants in the 100,000 Genomes Project here.

 What we can do for you is put your medical records, your health data, and your genome sequence into our secure dataset and use all this information together to understand why you developed your condition and how to treat it better in the future.

-If you would like to request a copy of your data held by Genomics England, please download the form and submit your application in writing to:
+If you would like to request more information, please download this form and submit your request in writing to:

 Information Governance Lead